podcast

 DZ-74: Midsommar & Folk Horror

-What can we learn from folk horror?
-Draft Zero return with their next YouTube livestream!
+Listen if you want to understand how folk horror works as a genre and how Ari Aster uses it to explore grief and toxic relationships Draft Zero return with their next YouTube livestream!
 Stu and Chas are joined by previous guest (and successful screenwriter) C.S.
 McMullen for a deep dive into MIDSOMMAR!
 We analyse the film through the lens of Folk Horror, but tackle broader topics such as horror vs dread, rising tension, transgressions, unfilmables, and portraying toxic relationships.
 You can also watch the recorded live stream on YouTube.
-As always: SPOILERS ABOUND Audio quotations used for educational purposes only.
-Timestamps indicated below.
-Chapter markers included in the...
+Audio quotations used...

 2020-12-01